tbcarver/LowComplexityGuidanceWebApp/readme.guidelines.md

 **Do** return from only one place in a function.

-**Except** the nearly the entirety of the function is a simple if else.

 **Why?** Makes it easier to know where the function is exiting.
 Allows for easier placement of breakpoints at the exit of the function.